just1ngray/jgit/README.md

         does not delete remote branches.
         If 'yy' is provided, the command will proceed without prompting for confirmation.
-    help
+    tree
+        Recursively finds and prints a tree of all jgit worktree repositories and their worktree branches in the current directory. help
         Prints this message.